livioschlaepfer/CIL2021/README.md

 **2) Download Data**

-Please download the CIL Road Segmentation Dataset (add link) and a subset of the Massachusetts Road Dataset (add link).
+Please download the CIL Road Segmentation Dataset (add link) and the used subset of the Massachusetts Road Dataset (add link).

 **3) Setup paths**